asahala/BabyLemmatizer/README.md

 ...

 ## Citations
-If you use BabyLemmatizer, cite this paper and repository as long as this version will be officially described:
+If you use BabyLemmatizer for annotating your data or training new models, please cite this repository and [Sahala et al. 2022](http://hdl.handle.net/10138/348412).
+An updated publication will be written in 2023 that describes this version of the system.

 ```
 @inproceedings{sahala2022babylemmatizer,